dreaw131313/MotionMatchingByDreaw/README.md

 ![image](https://user-images.githubusercontent.com/49455788/192016139-0c37036f-d4b0-4097-a1c3-a2a192c49062.png)

 Editor for creating animation states with transitions between them.
-Condition to fullfil trnasition can be determined by using parameters (bools, ints and floats).
+Condition to fullfil transition can be determined by using parameters (bools, ints, floats and triggers).

 ### Motion matching data editor: